heart

 synchronisation with the brain

-When we are stressed our heart rhythms are less regular and coherent, our musculature is aroused and internal organs slow down.
-This can be damaging if it persists.
+When we are stressed our heart rhythms are less regular and coherent, our musculature is aroused and the activity of internal organs reduces.
+This is damaging in the long run.

-If our heart rhythms are disordered when we are young we learn to expect disharmony and become familiar and comfortable with internal disorder.
-We learn to be distressed and to stay that way.
+If our heart rhythms are disordered when we are young we learn to expect disharmony and become familiar and at home with internal disorder.
+We learn to be distressed.